mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 While this piece of writing contains results, it also contains references to concepts and methodologies which will be included in other chapters in the final thesis.
 Other emerging chapters are online at - https://mickfuzz.github.io/phd4/thesis_chapters.html

-To help the reader understand the data in this chapter the following notes on methods/ methodology are included.
+To help the reader understand the data in this chapter the following notes on indicative content of other chapters are included.

 - Introduction: Research landscape to develop coding and design practices in line with social understandings of learning.
 In particular, the intentional development of a communities of designers and coders with an educational aims has been explored paying particular attention strategies that educators can use to aid these processes.
 - The study uses mixed methods in methodology.
 Informed by analysis of journal diary, notes, video data and interviews (Methodology)
 - The research design evolved as the game making program was underway based on feedback and reactions of the participants (supported precedent in design-based research) (Methodology)
 - A long pilot course and development stage resulted in extensive support materials and activities which I have structured into a learning design called 3M (Methodology + see recent chapter on 3M model)
 - Game making is based on remixing code from an existing incomplete game template (half-baked games & scratch community processes) (Literature review and Design)
 - A narrow data samples has been used for this study.
 This prioritises a greater depth of analysis on interactions over generalisation.
-This is justified in a section on data validity in Methdology chpater.
+This is justified in a section on data validity in methodology chapter.
 - Results chapters use Rogoff's 3 planes of analysis (Cultural, Interpersonal and Personal) which aligns well with AT (Methodology)
 - The concepts of resolving tensions within activity from Activity Theory are used to explore the evolution of the design of activities and resources.
 (Design results)
 - The working definition of game design patterns (GDPs) is explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.